rocket5/cinema-club-voting/NewKnowledgeBase.md

 - When deleting documents in FaunaDB, it's more reliable to first assign the document to a variable using `let doc = collection.byId(id)` and then call `doc.delete()`
 - IDs in FaunaDB should be explicitly converted to strings when used in queries to avoid type mismatches
 - Extensive logging is crucial for debugging FaunaDB operations, especially capturing the structure of returned documents
+- When integrating external APIs like OMDB, it's important to handle optional fields with fallback values to prevent rendering errors
+- Processing data at the list component level ensures consistent data structure before passing to individual card components

 ## FaunaDB Date Format Specifics